 The Adoption tax credit is still available

-Estate tax- the exemption is doubled from 2017 so no estate worth less than nearly $11 million will not be taxed.
+Estate tax- the exemption is doubled from 2017 so no estate worth nearly $11 million will be taxed.
 A married couple could pass on twice that amount or $22 million to their heirs.
 The Minnesota estate tax exemption will be $2.4 million in ’18, $2.7 million in ’19 and $3 million thereafter.